-EDUCATOR’S CD VERSION 2 PREMIERED: The new edition of The Heinlein Society Educator’s CD was presented Wednesday at Renovation in Teaching SF: Not Quite 1001 SF Resources for Educators, Librarians, Home Schoolers and Others.
+EDUCATOR’S CD VERSION 2 PREMIERED: The new edition of The Heinlein Society Educator’s CD was presented at Renovation, August 2011, in Teaching SF: Not Quite 1001 SF Resources for Educators, Librarians, Home Schoolers and Others.

 The Educator’s CD Version 2.0 includes all the materials included in version 1.0, and an additional 24 items.
 New material includes text of short stories from David Brin, Greg Bear, and Gregory Benford (“The Killer B’s”) with lesson plans for each.
 Also lesson plans by Robert James, Ph.D. for the included Heinlein short stories, plus lesson plans for all the traditional Heinlein juvenile novels.
 Expanding our efforts beyond K-12, we’ve also included a piece on Professor Herb Gilliland’s experiences in teaching Heinlein to college students at the US Naval Academy.